Emily Ramsey

-Emily Jo Ramsey (born 16 November 2000) is an English professional footballer who plays as a goalkeeper for Women's Super League club Everton and has represented England from under-17 to under-23 youth level.
-She began her senior career at Liverpool, followed by playing for Manchester United, with loan spells at Sheffield United, West Ham United and Birmingham City.
+Emily Jo Ramsey (born 16 November 2000) is an English professional footballer who plays as a goalkeeper for WSL club Aston Villa.
+She has represented England from under-17 to under-23 youth level.
+She began her senior career at Liverpool, followed by playing for Manchester United, with loan spells at Sheffield United, West Ham United, Birmingham City, and Everton, later joining Everton on a permanent deal.

 Club career

 Youth career

 Ramsey was born in Salford and played youth football at Deans Youth and Ladies FC in Eccles aged 7.
 A year later, she was offered a scholarship at Manchester United's Centre of Excellence, but decided to stay with DYLFC for another season and was awarded the Schofield Cup as the best player across the club's 24 squads in all age groups, an award previously won by Ryan Giggs.
 In 2010, she eventually made the switch to Manchester United.

 Liverpool

 As Manchester United did not have a senior women's team, Ramsey signed with Liverpool in 2017 where she would develop under the tutelage of England international goalkeeper Siobhan Chamberlain.
 On 18 February 2018, Ramsey made her debut in a 3–0 FA Women's Cup Fifth round win against Chichester City.